-As stated in question 7 a fundamental principle under Finnish law is that in order to secure a claim it is only possible to arrest property owned by the defendant.
+A fundamental principle under Finnish law is that in order to secure a claim it is only possible to arrest property owned by the defendant.
 Therefore a sister ship can be arrested if both vessels were owned by the same defendant at the time when the maritime claim arose.
 The same does not apply to ships in associated ownership.

-However, according to the Maritime Code arrest of a sister ship is not possible if the underlying maritime claim is based on a dispute of ownership of a vessel or a dispute of ownership, possession or operation of or earnings from the vessels between co-owners of a vessel.
+However, arrest of a sister ship is not possible if the underlying maritime claim is based on a dispute of ownership of a vessel or a dispute of ownership, possession or operation of or earnings from the vessels between co-owners of a vessel.